openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Technical responsibilities of maintainers include:

 * Understanding the current component architecture and implementation
-* Ensuring that basic documenation for the component exists and is accurate
+* Ensuring that basic documentation for the component exists and is accurate
 * Having a documented technical vision for the evolution of the component